SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2-2.md

 <validation step="f50c7e4e-0b5a-4ae2-bd9e-ff29a023f1d2" />

 ### Task 3: Access Recommendation Service running on Azure Container Apps from Local Miyagi-UI

+In this lab, you will access the Recommendation Service running on Azure Container Apps from your local Miyagi UI by configuring API endpoints and ensuring proper network connectivity.

 1. Open a new terminal: by navigating  **miyagi/ui** and right-click on **ui/typescript** , in cascading menu select **Open in Integrated Terminal**.